 I was really hesitant when I first encountered Nim, my tour guide.
 I was walking down the street and just came from a quick tour of Independence Palace.
 I came all the way from my hostel and walked roughly 20 minutes to the place.
 I was sweaty, but I was proud of myself, for figuring things out and ending up in the right destination.
 By this time, I was still not accustomed to reading directions, so much so interpreting maps, and I knew that a ride would be helpful.

 “Filipina,” he called me from across the street.
 I was busy reading the map, but I quickly responded to what he said.
 “You’re a Filipina, right?
 Would you like me to bring you around?” he asked.
 He had a friendly smile and speaks good English.
 He’s not fluent, but I can understand him better than most of his fellows.
 He knew that he had my attention and immediately showed me a notebook filled with testimonies about his services.
 He even has photos of his clients.
 I knew that I should be beware of these offers, but I caved in.
-I didn’t know what have gotten into me, but the next thing I know, I am on my way to Notre Dame Cathedral and have agreed to do a one hour tour for 250,000 dong.
+I didn’t know what has gotten into me, but the next thing I know, I am on my way to Notre Dame Cathedral and have agreed to do a one hour tour for 250,000 dong.

 Young Vietnamese in their traditional costumes

 The area was crowded, filled with people on their traditional Vietnamese costumes.
 Since the New Year is coming up, people have started to prepare for celebrations for the holiday.
 It was nice to watch them walk around in their colorful silks, smiling and having fun with their friends under the drizzling sky.
 It wasn’t always that you get to see such energetic crowd.
 I obliged and took some photos, then proceeded to check out the Post Office and the Notre Dame Cathedral.
 Nim offered me to take some photos while I was on tour, and while they were not exactly the way that I wanted them to be, I was still thankful to have pictures of the trip.
-I went around and quickly went back, hoping to make the most out of my one-hour agreement.
+I went around and quickly went back to his motorbike, hoping to make the most out of my one-hour agreement.

 Since I have only spent 30 minutes in the Notre Dame Church and the Post Office, I decided to ask Nim to bring me to the War Remnants Museum.
-It was a short walk from the church (around 10-15 minutes), but it’s already getting darker by the minute and the rain has started to fall.
+It was a short walk from the church (around 10-15 minutes), but it’s already getting dark and the rain has started to fall.
 I didn’t have any umbrella with me, so I felt like it would’ve been a smart choice to ask him to drop me off at the museum.
 I went in, stayed inside, and explored the place.
 I strode past photographs of disabled children, dead bodies, and clouds of smoke.
 I read stories of terror and fear and resilience.
 I stayed for a while, lingering around the area, and hoping to understand a bit more of the country’s history.

 By the time that I came out, Nim was already holding a plastic poncho on his hand, offering me to wear it as we go from one place to another.
 Some time while riding around the city, I told him that I only have a few money and could only offer him around 650,000 dong.
 He didn’t say a thing, smiled, and just continued to drive around.
 I knew I should’ve been more insistent, but everything was fine so far, so I just went on with the flow.